2StepsFr0mHell/playground-tmrm88wq/markdowns/welcome.md

 ## Debugging

-You can use the stderr for debug purposes.
+You can use the stderr for debugging purposes.
 Debug messages will show in the console output (at the bottom left).

 You can not use breakpoints.